 If both these boxes are ticked, you can consider investing in high beta stocks.

 There you go!
-By now, you may have understood what is a high beta stock, its merits and demerits, and whether you should invest in it or not.
+By now, you may have understood what a high beta stock is, its merits and demerits, and whether you should invest in it or not.
 You also know how to get the list of high-volatility stocks using Tickertape Stock Screener.

-Be mindful of not basing your investment decisions on the beta of a stock alone.
+Be mindful of not basing your investment decisions on a stock’s beta alone.
 Ensure to look at more than just the beta value.
 Evaluating the company’s internal management and conducting fundamental and technical analysis of the stock is equally important.

 What is the beta of a stock?